fenago/machine-learning-for-finance/lab_guides/Lab_3.md

 Fashion MNIST is a drop-in replacement for MNIST, but instead of handwritten digits, it is about classifying clothes.
-Try out the techniques we have used in this chapter on Fashion MNIST.
+Try out the techniques we have used in this lab on Fashion MNIST.
 How do they work together?
 What gives good results?
 You can find the dataset on Kaggle at <https://www.kaggle.com/zalando-research/fashionmnist>.